mafudge/advanced-databases/README.md

 Searching the web for the error in the log usually gives you an indication as to what is going awry.

+### Login Credentials for Services

+Check the `docker-compose.yaml` file for the credentials for each service.

+### Updating the git repository.

+At times you may need to update the git repository.
+For example, if your instructor makes changes the content or examples.
+To get the latest updates:

+`$ git pull`